eldentowers/smp-modpack/README.md

 2. Locate your modpack instance folder (contains folders like "mods", "resourcepacks", "saves")
 3. **Delete** the "mods" folder
 4. Replace the "mods" folder with the "mods" folder from the extracted zip archive
+5. Ensure Minecraft is updated to the correct version (modpack v1.0.3 = Minecraft 1.21.10)
-5. Launch your game with the new mods, and your settings/map data preserved!
+6. Launch your game with the new mods, and your settings/map data preserved!

 # Installation (New Instance)
 This modpack uses **Modrinth**.
 Download the Modrinth App [here](https://modrinth.com/app) before continuing.
 The [Prism Launcher](https://prismlauncher.org/) also has the ability to import Modrinth pack files, if you wish to use it instead.